weakish/weakish.github.com/dive-into/tinygo.md

 # Tinygo

+**This short introduction is outdated and unmaintained.**
+Please refer to the [official TinyGo documentation](https://tinygo.org/) instead.

 [Tinygo] is a Go compiler for microcontrollers and WebAssembly.
 It also supports x86 32 bit and 64 bit Linux.